Artist of the wall relief found

 The Porceleyne Fles is internationally known as Royal Delft: it is a pottery factory, founded in the year 1653 in Delft, which can now also be visited as a museum.
 The factory is known for its Delft Blue pottery but started an Experimental Department in 1956 that employed monumental artists, but also carried out building-ceramic assignments for external artists.
 This department, led by sculptor-ceramist-chemist Theo Dobbelmann and color technician and later glass artist Iep Valkema, has been important for the sharp increase in the use of ceramics in construction.
 Read more about the history of the Porceleyne Fles.

-Visual artist Henk Tieman (1921 - 2001) studied at the Royal Academy of Visual Arts in The Hague.
-He was a student of artist Oswald Wenckebach (sculpture) and Frits Eschauzier (decorative art) at TH Delft.
-From 1938 to 1982, Tieman was employed as a monumental artist in the Building Pottery department of De Porceleyne Fles, first at the age of 17 as a plateel painter and designer of cloisonné tiles, but later as chief designer and head of the Monumental Building Plastic department.
+Visual artist Henk Tieman (1921 - 2001) was educated at the Royal Academy of Art in The Hague.
+He was a student of the artist Oswald Wenckebach (sculpture) and Frits Eschauzier (decorative art) at the TH Delft.
+Tieman was employed from 1938 to 1982 as a monumental artist in the Construction pottery department of De Porceleyne Fles, first at the age of 17 as a pottery painter and designer cloisonné tiles, but later as chief designer and head of the Monumental Building Plastic department.
 Tieman commissioned drawings, cloisonné tiles, ceramics, sculptures, glass art, plastics and wall reliefs.
 His work can be found on countless buildings in the Netherlands.
 Tieman worked both abstractly and figuratively.
 He was a member of Arti et Industriae in The Hague, and the Association of Visual Artists De Kring in Delft.

 Help identify wall art